jakegut/hvadaparty.com/src/pages/now.md

 title: "Now"
 ---

-I'm working fully remote at [Clever](https://clever.com) as a Software Engineer on the Infrastructure team.
+I'm working fully remote at [Hexon Global](https://www.hexonlabs.com) as a Software Engineer on the Backend & Data team.

 I'm currently expanding my Computer Science major with more college-level courses, with the goal of working on lower-level systems as a career.